Go beyond basic Markdown. This track covers directives (callouts, tabs, cards), content reuse (snippets, includes), and variable substitution.

 {warning} Warnings admonition warning

-{caution} Cautions admonition warning
+{caution} Cautions (renders as warning) admonition warning

 {danger} Critical warnings admonition danger